 God!
 If I ever felt like that, I don’t know what I’d do.
 I’m a mess as it is with all my insecurities and self-doubts.

 This interview has been condensed.
-To learn more about Andrew Smith (and you definitely WANT to), please visit his official site HERE.
+To learn more about Andrew Smith, please visit his official site HERE.